rohanchandra/javascript-terminal/README.md

 ```

 ### Examples
+This library does not prescribe a method for displaying terminal output or the user interface, so I've provided examples in Node.js, pure JavaScript/HTML/CSS and with React/JavaScript/HTML/CSS:

+1. View the `/demo-cli` directory for an example of usage in Node.js
-Check out `/demo-web` for an example of using the terminal emulator in plain HTML/JS and `demo-cli` for an example of usage in Node.js.
+2. View the `/demo-web` directory for an example of usage in plain HTML and JavaScript
+3. Visit the [React Terminal Component website](https://github.com/rohanchandra/react-terminal-component) for usage with HTML, CSS, JavaScript and React

 ## Building